 Luther’s VPN Tunnel, or Virtual Private Network Tunnel, allows a remote computer to access the Luther College Network just as if it were directly connected to the Luther LAN.

 Note: If you only need access to your network shares, consider using VPN web access instead.
 This allows you to access a network share (i.e. H or T Drives) via your web browser.
 See VPN Training for more information.

-All Luther College Faculty and Staff are allowed to make vpn tunnel connections from their Luther owned laptop to the Luther College Network.
+All Luther College Faculty and Staff are allowed to make VPN tunnel connections from their Luther owned laptop to the Luther College Network.
 We have no control over the security of home computers and cannot ensure that they are not infected with trojans, or viruses.
 It is also not appropriate for confidential Luther College data to be saved to personal home computers.
-For these two reason we do not allow users to make vpn tunnel connections from their home computers.
+For these two reasons we do not allow users to make VPN tunnel connections from their home computers.

 1. Start the FortiClient SSL VPN client.
 If the icon is not on your desktop, search for it through your start menu.